yuwex/scratchcloud/sphinx/source/extensions_tutorial.rst

     user = await api.fetch_user('yuwe')
     print(f'Location for {user.username}')
     print(f'{user.username} is from {user.country}')

+Line 7 uses the :meth:`api.fetch_user()` method to get data for the user yuwe and turn it into a user object.
+Line 9 presents the user's username and the country they're from.

 Most objects have extra fetch methods.
 For example, the Studio class has the methods :meth:`fetch_curators` and :meth:`fetch_managers`.